Infusion Therapy

 • Eat a nutritious meal at least 2 hours prior to infusion.

-• Infusion lengths vary depending on the medication and the individual’s tolerability.
+• IV infusion therapy lengths vary depending on the medication and the individual’s tolerability.

 Nurse administering an infusion treatment to a patient in a clinical setting.